griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 * Tools gaining growth and mindshare that work locally and remote such as [Slack](https://slack.com/), [Trello](https://trello.com/), [Distributed version control](https://github.com).

-* Remote first teams can become increasingly skilful and have better empathy
+* Remote first teams can become increasingly skilful and have better empathy.
-  * The skill set to acquire in the next few years is distributed working practices
+  * The skill set to acquire in the next few years is distributed working practices.

 ___